nunet/device-management-service/types/README.md

 }
 ```

-- `Services` `TBD`: This contains the details of the services running on the machine.
+- `types.Services` `TBD`: This contains the details of the services running on the machine.

 ```
 type Services struct {
-	models.BaseDBModel
+	types.BaseDBModel
 	TxHash               string
 	TransactionType      string // transaction type can be running, done, withdraw, refund and distribute JobStatus            string // whether job is running or exited; one of these 'running', 'finished without errors', 'finished with errors'